bscotch/rumpus-ce/README.md

 + [Rumpus CE Newsletter](https://beta.bscotch.net/telegrams?subscribe=rumpus-ce)
 + [Rumpus CE Documentation](https://beta.bscotch.net/api/docs/community-edition) - Full documentation for Rumpus CE.
 + [Rumpus CE Terms](https://beta.bscotch.net/terms-rce) - Terms and Conditions that apply specifically to use of Rumpus Community Edition.
++ [Bscotch Terms](https://beta.bscotch.net/terms) - The broader Terms and Conditions for all software and services run by Bscotch.
 + [Bscotch Discord](https://discord.gg/bscotch) - Head to the #levelhead-api channel to share your work with others.
 + [Code of Conduct](https://beta.bscotch.net/conduct)
-+ [Bscotch Terms](https://beta.bscotch.net/terms) - The broader Terms and Conditions for all software and services run by Bscotch.
 + [Bscotch Privacy Policy](https://beta.bscotch.net/privacy)
 + [Feedback](https://beta.bscotch.net/feedbag/rumpus?tags=rce,github) - Our official channel for collecting feedback.
 You can also create Issues on Github.

 ## Rate Limits

 The Rumpus APIs enforce strict rate limiting, but if you are using the APIs responsibly you shouldn't have to worry about them.
 The exact numbers are subject to change at any moment, so they are not listed here.
 If you run into limits, optimize your requests by caching responses, making batch requests, and throttling requests.
+The [headers returned in each response](https://beta.bscotch.net/api/docs/community-edition/#header-headers-1) will tell you how many requests you have left until your counter is reset.

 Rate limits are on a per-user basis.
 Anonymous requests are limited at the IP address level.